fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * Are Cross-cutting Concerns always "low-level"?
 Why?
 * What is the "inversion" of the dependencies in the context of the DIP?
 * How is the DIP related with the OCP?
+* Where should abstraction be declared that connect high-level and low-level modules?
+Can it be declared in low-level module and then be imported in high-level one?
+* Does library violate the DIP (for example React) if it is both concrete and widely used in your project?
 * What is The Stable Dependencies Principle (SDP) and how is it related with the DIP?
 * What is the stability metric and what does it measure?
 * Why modules with high stability tend to be less volatile?